shorock/ubu1804-imagemagick-jp2k/README.md

 TOTAL HACK JOB - use at your own risk

 As it currently stands, the Imagemagick programs provided with Ubuntu, even 18.04, don't compile / link against any library that handles JPEG2000.
-Used to do Jasper, years back, but Jasper's in the past.
+Years ago, it used to use Jasper, years back, but Jasper's well in the past (no longer in the Deb/Ubuntu tree).

 Imagemagick itself links against libopenjp2.
-But, the version in Debian/Ubuntu `main` doesn't.
+But, the version in Debian/Ubuntu `main` doesn't since libopenjp2 isn't in `main`.

-So, we're building a .deb repo from source.
+So, we're building a local repo from source.
 Fun.

-The Dockerfile does 99% of the build, but leaves the files in the container.
+The Dockerfile does 99% of the build, but just leaves the files in the built container.
 From there, I mounted the output/

 `docker run -it --rm -v $PWD/output:/output imbuilt`